 “You’re leaving.”

-For a moment she looked genuinely confused, as though the possibility had never entered her mind.
+For a moment she looked genuinely confused, as though the possibility had never once crossed her mind.

 “Leaving?”